Belt-driven bicycle

-A belt-driven bicycle is a chainless bicycle that uses a toothed synchronous belt to transmit power from the pedals to the wheel.
+A belt-driven bicycle is a chainless bicycle that uses a flexible belt, typically of synchronous toothed design, instead of a chain to transmit power from the pedals to the drive wheel.

-The application of belt drives to bicycles is growing, especially in the commuter bicycle market, due to the low maintenance and lubrication-free benefits.
+The application of belt drives to bicycles is growing, especially in the commuter bicycle market, because of the low maintenance and lubrication-free benefits.
 Belt drives are also available for stationary and fitness bicycles.